bscotch/stitch/packages/vscode/README.md

 Different GameMaker versions may have different features and built-in functions, constants, etc. This extension tries to infer the correct features for your project's GameMaker version, but it might give you incorrect autocompletes or surprising command outcomes if it cannot find a match!

+## 📦 Recommended Extensions

+The nice thing about being in the VSCode ecosystem is that there are TONS of other great extensions out there!
+Here are some we recommend to get the most out of using VSCode for your GameMaker projects:

+- [Font Preview](https://marketplace.visualstudio.com/items?itemName=ctcuff.font-preview): an interactive preview for your font files, right in VSCode!
+- [Change Case](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case): quickly change the casing of some selected text.
+Includes all of the common code-casing strategies.
+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): Exactly what it sounds like!
+Smart enough to handle spellchecking for code.
+Best used with a per-project dictionary.
+- [TabOut](https://marketplace.visualstudio.com/items?itemName=albert.TabOut): Make keyboard navigation easier with a smarter tab key.
+- [vscode-color-picker](https://marketplace.visualstudio.com/items?itemName=AntiAntiSepticeye.vscode-color-picker): Use a color picker to set colors in code instead of typing them out!
+To get it working in GML, edit its settings to add `"gml"` to the languages list and replace calls to `make_color_rgb` with a new macro: `#macro rgb make_color_rgb`

 ## 🤔 Tips, Limitations, and Known Issues

 To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).